 - Digg Digg – This free plugin gives your website some nice social sharing features.

-However, if you can do it, creating your own WordPress website gives you complete control over your hotel brand and how the public sees it.
-It is an excellent option for hoteliers who want to put in the extra effort to polish their hotel brand’s web presence.
+However, if you can set aside time to do it, creating your own WordPress website gives you complete control over your hotel brand and how the public sees it.
+It’s an excellent option for hoteliers who want to put in the extra effort to polish their hospitality business brand’s web presence.